lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 came first, and was followed by dice backgammon, which is the European variety, and the one best known to-day.

-In classic history, we find many plain indications of back- gammon, and the ancient Greek pastime called *Kubeia*, or "dice-playing," is proven by numerous classical passages to have been of this same family.
+In classic history, we find many plain indications of backgammon, and the ancient Greek pastime called *Kubeia*, or "dice-playing," is proven by numerous classical passages to have been of this same family.

 In Palestine and Egypt a species of backgammon called *Tab* is played.

-Writing of the "modern Egyptians," Edward W. Lane dis- cusses at some length the various games played by them, and which he thinks especially suited to their "sedate dispositions."
+Writing of the "modern Egyptians," Edward W. Lane discusses at some length the various games played by them, and which he thinks especially suited to their "sedate dispositions."

 He tells us, for instance, that they enjoy greatly *Satreng* (known to us by the more familiar name of chess), *dameh* (draughts), and *Tawulah* (backgammon or trictrac).

-*Tab*, alluded to above, and which is the variety most exten- sively played among the lower orders in Egypt, may be classed under the head of lot backgammon.
+*Tab*, alluded to above, and which is the variety most extensively played among the lower orders in Egypt, may be classed under the head of lot backgammon.
 Incidentally, it may be

 <div style="page-break-after: always;"></div>

-mentioned that this is known in other parts of the East as

-"*Tabwa-dukk*," an elaborate nomenclature which Mr. Lane says he never heard applied to it in Egypt.
+mentioned that this is known in other parts of the East as "*Tabwa-dukk*," an elaborate nomenclature which Mr. Lane says he never heard applied to it in Egypt.